UW-COSMOS/cosmos-visualizer/README.md

 - `/image [GET]`: returns the URL of the next image to tag, and its natural size `{url, width, height}`
-- `/tags [GET]`: array of possible tags as `{id,name?,description?, color?}` objects
+- `/tags [GET]`: array of possible tags as `{id,name?,description?, color?}` objects.
+If `name` is not provided, it will be guessed from the `id`.
+If `color` isn't given, an arbitrary color will be assigned.

 - `/image/<id>/tags [GET]`: currently set tags for an image
 - `image/<id>/tags [POST]`: set tags on an image, as an array of `{x,y,width,height,tag: tag.id}` objects

 ## Next steps

-We might wish to add sub-tags (e.g. `figure > figure-part`) to define hierarchies of data.
-Also, scaling large images might be desirable.
+A few features we might wish to add:

+[ ] Sub-tags (e.g. `figure > figure-part`) to define hierarchies of data.
+[ ] Scaling large images in the UI.
+[ ] Modifier tokens: array of tag-like modifiers for each tag for
+    increased semantic depth (*this could be unhelpful for some workflows*)

 Additional API routes could be added to expand functionality, but have not yet been implemented: